Warm Bodies (film): Critical response

 Richard Larson of Slant Magazine wrote "The ubiquity of Shakespeare's original template [of Romeo and Juliet] allows Warm Bodies some leeway in terms of believability, where otherwise it sometimes strains against its own logic.
 But the film's persistent charm encourages us to look past a few festering surface wounds and see the human heart beating inside, which is really what love is all about."
 Larson awarded the film three out of four stars.
 Richard Roeper of the Chicago Sun-Times deemed the film "a well-paced, nicely directed, post-apocalyptic love story with a terrific sense of humor and the, um, guts to be unabashedly romantic and unapologetically optimistic."
 He added that the movie "isn't perfect.
 It's a shame those Bonies are mediocre special-effects creations that run with a herky-jerky style...
 But those are minor drawbacks..."
 Mary Pols of Time called it "an inventive charmer that visits all the typical movie scenarios of young love amid chaos and disaster...
 There are so many clever lines and bits of physical comedy worth revisiting that the movie seems like a likely cult classic."

 Stella Papamichael at Digital Spy gave it three out of five stars and called it "a truly deadpan romantic comedy" and "a witty reinvention of the genre like Shaun of the Dead before it, drawing parallels between the apathy of youth and the zombie masses," adding, "Hoult gets to deliver a wickedly dry voiceover."
 Chris Packham of The Village Voice said in a negative review that "The film's intentions are way too good for its own good, producing bloodless romance and more shamefully bloodless carnage.
 Nobody kisses anyone else until it becomes clear that both parties have pulses, and everyone gets to keep all their limbs."

-Michael O'Sullivan said in his one-and-a-half star review for The Washington Post that the film is "Cute without being especially clever, it's as pallid and as brain-dead as its zombie antihero ...It's less funny and self-aware than Shaun of the Dead, less swooningly romantic than Twilight and less scary than pretty much anything else out there with zombies in it."
+Michael O'Sullivan said in his one-and-a-half star review for The Washington Post that the film is "Cute without being especially clever, it's as pallid and as brain-dead as its zombie antihero ...
+It's less funny and self-aware than Shaun of the Dead, less swooningly romantic than Twilight and less scary than pretty much anything else out there with zombies in it."

+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, ranked by Tomatometer.

 Home media

 Warm Bodies was released on DVD and Blu-ray on June 4, 2013.
-In celebration of the film's tenth anniversary, Lionsgate will release an Ultra HD Blu-ray Steelbook on February 7, 2023.
+In celebration of the film's tenth anniversary, Lionsgate released an Ultra HD Blu-ray Steelbook on February 7, 2023.